 Lord Ian Duncan was Parliamentary Under Secretary of State for the Department of Business, Energy and Industrial Strategy from July 2019 to February 2020.
 He was also Parliamentary Under Secretary of State for Northern Ireland.

-Dr Ian Duncan was appointed as Parliamentary Under Secretary of State in the Scotland Office in June 2017.
+He was Parliamentary Under Secretary of State in the Scotland Office from June 2017 to July 2019 and Parliamentary Under Secretary of State for Wales between June and October 2017.

 Her Majesty The Queen has been pleased to signify Her intention of conferring a peerage of the United Kingdom for Life on Dr Duncan.

 Ian holds a first-class honours degree in geology from St Andrews University and a doctorate in paleontology from Bristol University.
 He is a Fellow of the Geological Society.
 He interned at the Smithsonian Institution in Washington DC, and at the Museum of Comparative Zoology at Harvard University.
 After completing his studies, he taught at Bristol University.